chincodev/azhospice-blog-landing/README.md

-- gatsby develop to test locally
+- gatsby develop to test locally.